Spring Garden Revival

 • Autumn Olive (Elaeagnus umbellata)

-• Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required: remove invasives before fruit set (June-Sept), bag berries, and dispose of viable seeds at a landfill (never compost or chip).
-Sanitize equipment between sites.
-Be aware of hazardous vegetation like poison ivy, wild parsnip, and ticks (Lyme disease risk).
-For invasive management, coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources.
-For health concerns, contact:
+• Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, and dispose of viable seeds at a landfill (never compost or chip).
+Equipment must be sanitized between sites.
+For guidance on invasive management and hazardous vegetation (poison ivy, wild parsnip, tick prevention), consult:

 Acton Board of Health